Clement-W/bicycle-counter/README.md

 As the images have a width of 2048 and a height of 1024, it was not feasable for us to train a neural network with these dimensions.
 But thanks to the resize layer of the object detection models we used, we are able to feed any input size to the network.

-Finally, all the data preprocessing that have been performed on the adapted dataset only consists of data augmentation:
+Finally, all data preprocessing performed on the adapted dataset only consists of data augmentation:

-- We choosed to use the random scale,crop and pad to square data augmentation option because during the data exploration phase, we noticed that most of the cyclists were in the center of the image.
+- Random scaling, cropping and padding to square data augmentation option because during the data exploration phase, we noticed that most of the cyclists were in the center of the image.
 Thus, to give different examples to the model, this data augmentation option will create other images where the cyclists won't be in the center of the image.

-- We choosed to use the horizontal_flip data augmentation option because this will create more examples to train the network.
-As the cyclists can come from the left,right or front of the camera, this data augmentation option will help the network to see diverse cases of cyclist positions.
+- Horizontally flipping to create more examples to train the network for a diverse set of positions of cyclists from left, right, or front of the camera.

 - We choosed to use the random_distort_color data augmentation option because during the data exploration phase, we noticed that the luminosity of the images are low, with a low contrast and a low saturation.
 Thus, this data augmentation option will help the network to see other examples with a different brightness, contrast, saturation and hue.